GrenDrake/glulx-assemble/README.md

 #### File inclusion

 **.include**: Process another file as though its contents occurred at this point in the current file. glulx-assemble will look for included files relative to the current directory, not the directory the current source file is located in.
 No include guards are used; infinite include loops will freeze or crash the assembler.
+Included files cannot be read from stdin and the filename "-" is forbidden.

 ```
 .include "glk.ga"